 The skin is dusky gray above and paler below with white markings.
 A strong swimmer, it has a wide tail that has a double keel (a second, short ridge running along the upper part of the lower lobe of the tail).
 A double keel is unusual among sharks; the only other double-keeled tail is on the closely related porbeagle shark.
 Salmon sharks can grow to over 10 feet long, but the average is usually in the 6.5-8 ft range.
 Maximum recorded weights of salmon sharks are in excess of 660 pounds.
-Males mature at an age of about 9-10 years, while females mature at an age of 10-11 years.
+Males mature at 5 years of age and females at 8–10 years.
 Salmon sharks have long gill slits and possess large teeth.

 Growth and Reproduction

 After spending the summer in the northern part of their range, the salmon shark migrates south to breed.
 In the western North Pacific they migrate to Japanese waters whereas in the eastern North Pacific, the salmon shark breeds off the coast of Oregon and California.
 Males mature at 5 years of age and females at 8-10 years.
 Salmon sharks breed in late summer to early autumn.
 The internal developmental period in salmon sharks last 9 months.
 Developing embryos will consume unfertilized eggs in the womb.
 The female give birth to live young.
 Once the sharks are born, they are completely independent, and they have to fend for themselves

 As an apex predator, the salmon shark feeds on salmon, squid, sablefish, herring, walleye pollock, and a variety of other fish.
 They have been seen taking other prey including sea otters and marine birds.
 In 1998, Alaskan salmon sharks consumed twelve to twenty-five percent of the total annual run of Pacific salmon in Prince William Sound.